-Debbie Lyddon is an artist and maker based in Surrey and Norfolk, UK.
+Debbie Lyddon is an artist and maker based in Wells-next-the-Sea, Norfolk, UK.
 Her creative practice explores landscape and place and includes mixed media cloths, sculpture, installation and drawing.
 Her inspiration comes from experiencing and paying attention to her surroundings.

 ‘My interest lies in the perception of natural phenomena that occur in my immediate surroundings and my current practice explores the processes of change that occur in a coastal environment.
 Air, wind, water, light and sound are forever shifting with continuous and infinitesimal change; my work explores these visible and invisible forces and the transformations they engender on the landscape and the objects in it.